 Martin with Stephan

-Some time ago Stephan bought the original master tapes from “Eisbär” and now he preserves them as what it is: a historical artistic production.
-So four decades later the Eicher’s Eisbär is possibly with them again in the recording studio.
-If this is not a sign…
+Some time ago Stephan bought the original master tapes from “Eisbär” and now he preserves them as what it is: a historical production.
+So from time to time the Eicher brothers and their bear get together in the studio, and according to a reliable source person, there is a good chance that they will leave the gray area by releasing some new material in a not too distant future…